.jpg?w=10&h=10&q=50&fit=crop-46-68&blur=3)

 By taxi

-There are no designated taxi ranks, but taxis can briefly stop outside the Treasure House (Wierdijk 12) to drop off or pick up passengers.
+There are no designated taxi ranks, but taxis can stop briefly outside the Treasure House (Wierdijk 12) or the Zuiderzee Village (Noorder Wierdijk 30) to drop off or pick up passengers.

 The museum features (wheelchair) lifts, an accessible toilet, a wheelchair route, and other facilities.